Meet Me on Broadway

 Meet Me on Broadway is a 1946 American comedy film directed by Leigh Jason and written by George Bricker and Jack Henley.
 The film stars Marjorie Reynolds, Frederick Brady, Jinx Falkenburg, Spring Byington, Allen Jenkins, Gene Lockhart and Loren Tindall.
 The film was released on January 26, 1946, by Columbia Pictures.

-Synopsis
+Plot

 A Broadway director clashes one too many times with his producer and quits the show and takes his girlfriend the leading lady with him.
 He believes he can set up more successfully on his own, but soon finds himself in deep financial trouble.
-He manages to get a booking at a country club but only gets his reluctant girlfriend to perform their by convincing her he has been made manager of it.
+He manages to get a booking at a country club but only gets his reluctant girlfriend to perform there by convincing her he has been made manager of it.